high-dimensional-statistics/high-dimensional-statistics.github.io/index.md

 ---

 Hello!
 Our names are Jiri and Wessel.
-On this blog, we will post our or others' solutions to the exercises from [_High-Dimensional Probability: A Non-Asymptotic Viewpoint_](https://www.cambridge.org/core/books/highdimensional-statistics/8A91ECEEC38F46DAB53E9FF8757C7A4E) by [Martin J. Wainwright](https://people.eecs.berkeley.edu/~wainwrig).
+On this blog, we will post our or others' solutions to the exercises from [_High-Dimensional Statistics: A Non-Asymptotic Viewpoint_](https://www.cambridge.org/core/books/highdimensional-statistics/8A91ECEEC38F46DAB53E9FF8757C7A4E) by [Martin J. Wainwright](https://people.eecs.berkeley.edu/~wainwrig).
 Find out more about us [here]({{ site.baseurl }}/about).